BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Elf.md

 > The Aelthaɪen’thar, or "High Court," are the most magically inclined of the elves, and they know it.
 They are often seen as arrogant and aloof by other races, but their mastery of the arcane is undeniable.
 They dwell in magnificent cities of crystal and light, where they dedicate their long lives to the study of magic and the pursuit of perfection.

 ***Names.***
-*   **Male:** Aramil, Aust, Elthen, Heian, Immeral, Laethan, Mindartis, Paelias, Quarion, Riardon
+*   **Male:** Aelthaen, Tharen, Sylvaen, Maroʊi, Thilfain, Aelthar, Vaenthir, Maroʊithil, Sylfain, Aelvaen
-*   **Female:** Althaea, Anastrianna, Andraste, Bethrynna, Caelynn, Jelenneth, Leshanna, Naivara, Sariel, Valanthe
+*   **Female:** Aelthara, Thaena, Sylvaena, Maroʊia, Thilfaina, Aelthira, Vaenthira, Maroʊithila, Sylfaina, Aelvaena
-*   **Surnames:** Amastacia, Amakiir, Galanodel, Ilphelkiir, Liadon, Meliamne, Siannodel, Xiloscient
+*   **Surnames:** Aelthaɪen, Thaɪen’thar, Sylvaen, Maroʊi, Thilfain, Ael’thar, Vaenthir, Maroʊi’thil, Sylfain, Aelvaen

 ***Ability Score Increase.*** Either your Intelligence score and Charisma scores each increase by 1 to a maximum of 20, your Intelligence score increases by 2 to a maximum of 20, or your Charisma score increases by 2 to a maximum of 20.